ltruncel/Bertelsmann_60daysofudacity/README.md

 ## Day 34 - 1.13.21

-:cherry_blossom: I attended a virtual webinar at the AWS re:invent and learned how Tableau and AWS address analytics infrastructure challenges, and get a behind-the-scenes look at Tableau Public architecture on AWS, including how Tableau and AWS support surges in traffic, and how to securely scale Tableau deployment in the cloud.
+:cherry_blossom: I attended a virtual webinar at the AWS re:invent and learned how Tableau and AWS address analytics infrastructure challenges, and had a behind-the-scenes look at Tableau Public architecture on AWS, including how Tableau and AWS support surges in traffic, and how to securely scale Tableau deployment in the cloud.

 ![D33_tableau](/images/D33_tableau.png)